 5. Get your home inspected

 Before you can purchase a home, it must pass a NACA home inspection and pest inspection.
-If the inspection reveals any problems with the home, those issues must be resolved before you can close on the home.
+If the inspection reveals any problems with the home, you must resolve those issues before you can close on the home.

 6. Meet with your mortgage consultant

-Throughout this entire process, you should have been saving money, maintaining your income level, and paying your bills on time.
+Throughout this entire process, you should be saving money, maintaining your income level, and paying your bills on time.
 At this point, you’re going to meet with your mortgage consultant to prove that you’ve met the required guidelines and are ready to move forward with the mortgage application.

 7. Close on your mortgage

 Now it’s time to close on your home!
-There are no closing costs for a NACA mortgage, but you may have to pay for taxes or mortgage insurance.
+There are no closing costs for a NACA mortgage.
+Also, NACA members do not pay private mortgage insurance (PMI).
+Instead, your NACA membership provides you with a post-purchase assistance program through NACA’s Membership Assistance Program (MAP).
 But this is the final step that allows you to close on your new home and finalize the process.